DennisBroekhuizen/DennisBroekhuizen-FinalProject-TravelingSalesman/PROCESS.md

 * Routes can be started correctly, by showing them in CurrentRouteViewController.
 * Addresses in route can be opened in Apple Maps, by selecting a row in tableView.
 * Started looking into checking a users current location and comparing it to the addresses in current route.
 Still a difficult function to implement.

+# Day 3
+* Able to check current location with addresses in started route while viewing the started route screen.
+When a user is 100 meters from an address in the route, it will show a checkmark at the given address.
+To check the addresses with the current location of a user, I had to convert the addresses to coordinates.
+Tried this with a build in function, which coverts addresses to CLLocation.
+The problem with this function is that it's an asynchronic function.
+The function didn't solve my problem as quick as I needed it and I ended up with an empty array, without any coordinates.
+After that I tried to store the CLLocation of the addresses to Firebase when the user requests the addresses.
+This also caused some problems, so I finally saved the coordinates as a string to Firebase.
+In the started route screen, I convert these coordinate strings to an array of CLLocations.
+After that I was finally able to check a users current location with the addresses in the route.

+# Day 4
+* Fixed some bugs which caused my app to crash.
+For example: it's now required to fill in all fields in the planning screen, because when the optimize screen is missing some information it will crash the app.
+I also safely unwrapped some variables which also caused some problems sometimes.
+* Found out that it's not allowed to store forward slashes into Firebase keys.
+This happened when I used my app in the simulator, when storing the date as a key to firebase.
+The dateFormatter converted the date into a string with forward slashes because of the device language.
+Fixed it by setting the dateFormatter locale to nl_Nl.
+This will always convert a date to a string with dashes, which is allowed in a Firebase key.